MakeSchool-Tutorials/First-iOS-App-ObjC/P2-Move-The-Ships/content.md

 ##Step 2: Tap Tap Tap

 Now we need to tell Cocos2D that our scene will accept touch input from a player.
-Add these lines to the end of your init method (just before the closing curly braces):
+Add these lines to the end of your init method (just below `[self addChild:ship2];`):

 ```
 //Allow player to interact with this scene